mathemountai/EconMrLong/README.md

 ---

 ## 🎯 **2.
 Flash Match Game** (Recall Definitions)
-**A memory-based matching game** designed to improve retention of economics definitions!
+**A memory-based matching game** designed to improve retention of sone key economic definitions.

 🔥 **Challenge yourself** with interactive exercises
 🧠 **Boost recall** with spaced repetition

 👉 **[Play the Flash Match Game](matchinggamekl.html)**
+Open link in a new browser window.
+Cards adjust with screen size- best viewed on ipad or pc

 ---